relight14/micropaymentcrawler/replit.md

 - **Content Generation**: Employs a hybrid pipeline using Tavily for URL discovery and Anthropic Claude for content refinement and report generation, incorporating licensing detection and graceful API fallbacks.
 - **Authentication**: Implements secure JWT token management, LedeWire integration, and robust 401 handling for authentication flows.
 - **AI Query Refinement**: Integrates Claude AI to synthesize conversation history into targeted research queries, enhancing search relevance.
-- **Publication-Specific Search**: Enables users to search within specific publications (e.g., "NY Times on nuclear energy").
-System detects 12 major publications, normalizes name variations, enforces domain constraints on all queries (with or without conversation context), and uses Tavily's `include_domains` parameter for precise filtering.
+- **Hybrid Publication Search**: Enables users to search within ANY publication using a two-tier approach:
+  - **Tier 1 (Domain Filtering)**: For 12 major publications (NY Times, WSJ, Bloomberg, Reuters, Guardian, BBC, CNN, Forbes, Time, Atlantic, Economist, Washington Post), the system uses exact domain filtering via Tavily's `include_domains` parameter for guaranteed precision.
+  - **Tier 2 (Keyword Boosting)**: For any other publication (TechCrunch, The Verge, Wired, etc.), extracts the publication name from queries like "[Publication] on [Topic]" and boosts it as a keyword in the search (e.g., '"TechCrunch" AI advancements'), providing flexible publication-specific results without false positives from domain guessing.
+  - Both tiers preserve conversation context synthesis and use deterministic cache isolation to prevent cross-tier result leakage.
 - **Dual-Mode AI Experience**: Supports both conversational AI and deep research modes, including access to licensed sources and dynamic pricing.
 - **Tiered Research Reports**: Generates AI-powered research reports (executive summaries to comprehensive analyst reports) using Claude, with in-memory caching to optimize API costs.
 - **Token Expiry Handling**: Implements automatic JWT token validation and a centralized logout callback system for consistent UI updates and user experience upon session expiry.